 WHAT HAPPENED NEXT?

 King Uzziah became discontented with the authority given to him and turned his sights to the priestly authority.
 He went into the temple to burn incense to the Lord, and the Chief Priest and eighty other Priest followed him inside and confronted him.
-They told him, it was not his place to burn incense to the Lord and he was trespassing.
+They told him it was not his place to burn incense to the Lord and that he was trespassing.

 Despite the issue of what King Uzziah had done, he did not become a leper until he displayed rebellious anger toward the Priests.

 If King Uzziah would have focused on his own role and function, he would not have been interested in being out of position.

 King Uzziah would not listen to the warning of the Priests, but was made to listen in the end, when he ended up having to run out of the temple.

 Overall he was a good and strong King, but had a tragic ending because of disobedience and a lack of respect for people’s positions.